PhilippStamp/OneWayElytra/README.md

 radiusSet: '&7You set the radius to &a%radius%&7.'
 boostMultiplierSet: '&7You set the boostmultiplier to &a%multiplier%&7.'
 wrongArgs: '&cYou tried to use wrong arguments.
 Please check &4/onewayelytra&c.'

-# # boostmessage
-primary_color: light_gray
-secondary_color: yellow
-# # please do not use colorcodes.
-The primary color will be used for the message and the secondary color will be used for the keybinding.
-boostMessage: Press %keybinding% to get a boost.
+boostMessage: '&7Click into the air to get a boost!'

 ```